Theodore Ku-DiPietro

-Theodore "Ted” Ku-DiPietro (born January 28, 2002) is an American professional soccer player who plays as a midfielder for D.C.
-United in Major League Soccer.
+Theodore "Ted” Ku-DiPietro (born January 28, 2002) is an American professional soccer player who plays as a midfielder for Major League Soccer club Colorado Rapids.

 Early life

-Ku-DiPietro was a standout player at Oakton High School in his hometown of Oakton, Virginia, being named first-team all-state as a sophomore in 2018.
+Ku-DiPietro was born on January 28, 2002, in Oakton, Virginia.
+He attended Oakton High School in Vienna, Virginia, where he was a standout soccer player.
+In 2018, as a sophomore, he was named first-team all-state.
+Ku-DiPietro is of Chinese descent through his mother, and Polish and German descent through his father.
+"DiPietro" is the last name of his adoptive Italian grandfather.

 Club career

 Loudoun United

-Ku-DiPietro played his first professional game on June 28, 2019, winning 2–1 against Atlanta United 2.
-Ku-DiPietro scored his first-ever professional goal in his first season with Loudoun United, on September 25, 2019, in the 68th minute of the team's 4–1 win over the Swope Park Rangers.
+Ku-DiPietro played his first professional game with Loudoun United FC, on June 28, 2019, in a 2–1 win over Atlanta United 2.
+Ku-DiPietro scored his first-ever professional goal in his first season with Loudoun United FC, on September 25, 2019, in the 68th minute of the team's 4–1 win over the Swope Park Rangers.
 Ku-DiPietro also received his first-ever red card in the same match.

 Ku-DiPietro signed his first professional contract with Loudoun on January 7, 2020.

 D.C.
 United

-After appearing three seasons with Loudoun, Ku-DiPietro became the 17th homegrown player signing for D.C.
+After appearing three seasons with Loudoun, Ku-DiPietro became the 17th homegrown player to sign for D.C.
 United.
 In the opening match of the 2023 season, he scored his first goal for the club – the game-winning goal in a 3–2 comeback victory over Toronto.
 After coming on as a second-half substitute, Ku-DiPietro assisted on Christian Benteke's game-tying goal in the 90th minute before scoring himself.
 As a result, he was named to Major League Soccer's Team of the Matchday for week one.

+International career

+He was called up to the United States U-23 team for the 2023 Pan American Games in Chile, and scored his first international goal as the United States came from behind to beat Honduras 2–1.